LapTQ/hello-cpp/summaries/behind-the-scene.md

     * A **pointer to const** treats the object being pointed to as const (regardless of the object being pointed to is const or not).
     * A *const pointer** is a pointer that can’t be reseated (changed to point to another object).
     * You can have a **const pointer to a const**.
+* Actually, references are normally implemented by the compiler using pointers.
+Therefore, we can conclude that C++ really passes everything by value!

 ## Pass by references